 Foster Care Title IV-E

 The Title IV-E Foster Care program helps states, Indian tribes, tribal organizations and tribal consortia (tribes) to provide safe and stable out-of-home care for children under the jurisdiction of the state or tribal child welfare agency until the children are returned home safely, placed with adoptive families, or placed in other planned arrangements for permanency.
 The program provides funds to assist with the costs of foster care maintenance for eligible children; administrative costs to manage the program; and training for public agency staff, foster parents and eligible professional partner agency staff.
-In addition, $3 million is reserved for technical assistance and plan development/implementation grants to eligible tribes.
+In addition, $3 million is reserved for technical assistance and plan development/implementation awards to eligible tribes.

 General information about this opportunity